 Make the Most of Your Stay in the City With One of These 8 Best Temples in Beijing

 Beijing is studded with many temples — places of worship for Buddhists and Taoists.
-Some are as intricately designed on the inside as they appear on the outside, but as they are active places of worship, interior photography is not usually permitted.
+Some areas are intricately designed on the inside as they appear on the outside, but interior photography is not usually permitted as they are active places of worship.
 Visiting a temple can be a very calming and valuable life experience that you are sure to take something from.
-Use this guide you can pick some of the most beautiful, eye-catching temples in Beijing, to visit during your trip.
+Use this guide to pick some of the most beautiful, eye-catching temples in Beijing to visit during your trip.

 8: Lama Temple